pebblecode/pebble-handbook/great-people/hiring-great-talent/designer/hiring-process/03-design-interview-exercise.md

 For this task you will need the <a href="https://dl.dropboxusercontent.com/u/17961414/interviews/C2C_Wireframes.pdf" target="_blank">following wireframes</a>.

+The instructions are available in a format for printing <a href="https://docs.google.com/document/d/1G-UIiNn5iEQ0KouoPZAOf0JlAdQilHnxHOrW9ImuGVs/pub">here</a>.

 ##The Task

 A National Rail operator needs to improve passenger satisfaction.
 They want to understand how presentable their stations are on a regular basis. pebble {code} has been tasked with creating a system that allows them to monitor the state of stations.